 “You’re the one pouring your blood sweat and tears into your product, what you want to share with your community, but it’s difficult for a growing manufacturer to break into the market without working with a large wholesaler where you lose all control.
 We wanted to work with specific small retailers, retain control of the pricing and the marketing, and be able to deliver a profit for breweries.”

 He started designing a simple platform that could process orders for a single county in a single state, Montgomery County in Maryland.
-Jason has been collaborating with software developers Roman and Danyl from Turtle since their very first skateboard.
+Jason has been collaborating with freelance software developers Roman and Danyl through Turtle since their very first skateboard.
+By hiring fractionally and following the skateboard method, Jason and his team averaged needing only 11 hours of software development per week.
 Craft Coalition processed their first real order for a Montgomery County retailer in September 2019.

 Since their successful initial launch, they’ve been able to focus on adding functionality and expanding their footprint.
 With complicated alcohol distribution laws for each state and many counties in the US, they’re refining what they’ve built for Maryland while starting to look toward potential opportunities for expansion.
 Building a software that handles inventory, logistics, and regulations, all while helping craft breweries retain complete control, “will really blow the whole market wide open for our clients,” said Jason.